 - Students may drop from courses through the day after the second class meeting without any academic or financial penalty.
 After that time, students may withdraw through the day after the eighth class meeting and will receive a designation of “W” and are responsible for full tuition.

-- After the end of the week of the second class meeting, students who cannot complete a course due to medical issues may seek an incomplete with proper medical documentation.
+- Students who cannot complete a course due to medical issues may seek an incomplete with proper medical documentation.

-To learn more about GW’s online programs in engineering management and systems engineering, please fill out the form below.
+To learn more about the School of Engineering and Applied Science online doctoral programs, please fill out the form below.